siam-biswas/Transfiguration/README.md

 ## Mapper

-Its where you will find all the closures related to you containers cell configuration like viewing, sizing , selecting etc. When you bind the ``Transfigurator`` service with your container it returns the associated mapper and also every mapper funtion returns `Self` instance so that you can chain your configurations.
+Its where you will find all the closures related to your containers cell configuration like viewing, sizing , selecting etc. When you bind the ``Transfigurator`` service with your container it returns the associated mapper and also every mapper funtion returns `Self` instance so that you can chain your configurations.
 If you are not a fan of chaining then you can always use the `map` object from `Transfigurator` to access the `Mapper`.

 ```swift